 All public programs are free, open to the public, and take place at Newspace (1632 SE 10th Ave), unless otherwise noted.

 * Opening reception: Friday, June 2, 6:00-8:00pm

-* Roundtable Discussion: The Rise & Relevance of Citizen Journalism: July 11, 6:30-8:00pm, with Prof. Andrew DeVigal (University of Oregon), Kat Meow Garcia (Open Signal/KBOO), Sara Quinn (Balance Media), Cameron Whitten (Know Your City) and more.
+Roundtable Discussion: The Rise & Relevance of Participatory Journalism: with Andrew DeVigal (University of Oregon), Kat Meow García (Open Signal/KBOO), Sara Quinn (Balance Media), and Cameron Whitten (Know Your City).

 Lauren Kershner, “A 1970s-Era Federal Photography Program Gets Resurrected in Portland,” Portland Monthly, June 2017 print edition (published online May 15, 2017)

 Images from top [L-R]: Sarah Christianson, Barley from Artz’s saltwater-damaged field, from the series When the Landscape is Quiet Again: North Dakota’s Oil Boom, September 2013; Sara Quinn, The Chuitna River, Alaska, 2014; Linda Wysong, Still from the video Second Look, 2016, 5:33 min.
 Image by Adam Simmons; Courtesy the artists.
 Gene Daniels, Children Play in Yard of Ruston Home, While Tacoma Smelter Stack Showers Area with Arsenic and Lead Residue, 08/1972.
 From series: DOCUMERICA: The Environmental Protection Agency’s Program to Photographically Document Subjects of Environmental Concern, 1972 – 1977.
 Still Picture Records Section, Special Media Archives Services Division (NWCS-S), National Archives.